Sasha Alex Lessin, Ph. D.

 https://images.openai.com/static-rsc-3/8pCREeuqPm9QcFELvuUhh8eK0pV-fTAwBMv6QbqtnO_R5IzD8ZXhG86gECqY5nKlVKatstwsiJSvebXiGNywzND_nXx6mQEBjx7xwXCqm-0?purpose=fullsize&v=1

-Sam Houston calculated carefully: Texas alone is fragile; it must join the United States.
+Sam Houston, leader of the Anglo Texans, calculated carefully: Texas alone is fragile; it must join the United States.

 Texans of Mexican descent living in Texas (Tejanos) worried.
 Tehano ranchers, among themselves, said, We’re families with graves here—not slogans.